KodieIvie/Udacity/README.md

 The numbered project folders here are for the reviewers.

--- The All Projects folder is my work area --
+-- The All Projects folder in udacity-projects is my work area --

 -- all projects can be found in their project folders respectively. --